 Know past tense

-3 forms of the verb know English verb know [noʊ].
+3 forms of the verb know The English verb 'know' is pronounced as [noʊ].

 3 forms of verb know: Infinitive (know), Past Simple - (knew), Past Participle - (known).